Text by Amy Cheng (Curator)

 In order to expand the heterogeneous art experiences for the viewers and the participants, Madeleine Moment is to be held at three venues in Taipei and Taichung for five consecutive months in a strip format.
 Part I of the exhibition opens on May 27 at TheCube, showing the long-term project by Huang Po-Chih.
 Part II, on view from July 3 at the Vital Space in Taichung, presents five artists including Tarek Atoui, Chiu Ming-Chin, Jao Chia-En, Lee Kit, and Heidi Voet.
-Part III and IV are shown respectively at the Project Seek and TheCube in August, featuring the works by Hung Tzu-Ni, Lai Chih-Sheng, and Ni Hao.
+Part III are shown at the Hong Foundation in August, featuring the works by Hung Tzu-Ni, Lai Chih-Sheng.

 The title and the conception of Madeleine Moment make a direct allusion to À la recherche du temps perdu, a masterpiece of stream of consciousness by Marcel Proust.
 In this novel, the taste of a madeleine dipped in black tea evokes not only the protagonist’s deep awareness, but also his memories and sentiments that do not emerge through rational “recalling” in his daily life.
 Based on this story, psychologists had already coined the term “Proust Moment” or “Proust Effect” to describe the process of such involuntary evocation of memories and sentiments.
 It is noteworthy that the fashionableness of the shell-shaped cake had much to do with the prevalence of metal baking molds and the growing popularity of cookbooks in Europe (roughly between the 18th and 19th centuries).
 The theme and the conception of Madeleine Moment appropriate the “Proust Moment” and shift the focus from the aspect of a perceiving subject back onto the “media (objects)” that evoke memories and sentiments.